espoirMur/espoir.github.io-old/_posts/2018-07-13-New-mac-dev-setup.md

+This guide helps to setup a new macbook and make it ready for software development.

+## Make it yours : (Change the Laptop Name):

+I use the following command to change the macbook name in case it's promping a wrong username

+## Developers Tools

+### Xcode

 The first step is to install developer tools on the new laptop wihout installing Xcode (it's very large cannot afford to download it)

 - Open the terminal
-type the following one and follow the prompt :
+- type the following one and follow the prompt :

 ```
 xcode-select --install
 ```

 follow [this link](http://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/) for a precise step by step guide .

+### Terminal

 The second step is to get rid of the default mac terminal  and install a powerfull and customizable terminal;
 my choice is [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh).